dequavious/torrent-app/README.md

 # TORRENT CLIENT APPLICATION
-A torrent application that scrapes https://www.1377x.to/ and displays the name, seeds, leeches and size for each torrent in a table.
+A torrent manager/application that scrapes https://www.1377x.to/ and displays the name, seeds, leeches and size for each torrent in a table.
 Users are able to page through the search results and can start a download by double-clicking on the torrent they want.
 Users are also able to start a torrent download manually by uploading a ".torrent" file or by pasting a magnet link.
-Multiple concurrent torrent downloads are possible as well configuring settings such as file priorities, adding trackers, enabling sequential downloads, etc. Torrent downloads as well as their settings are saved and will resume when the app is started again.
+Multiple concurrent torrent downloads are possible as well configuring settings such as file priorities, adding trackers, enabling sequential downloads, setting upload/download limits etc. Torrents that have not been removed are saved upon exit along with their settings and resume when the app is started again.
 ## REQUIREMENTS
 1. Open terminal in project directory.
 2. Install all system requirements: